AngieKoki/pizza-project/README.md

 2. When the user clicks on Submit
 3. Then the application generates the total bill of the ordered pizzas

-### Feature: Add an order for a different Pizza
-### Description
-As a user
-I want to re-fill a form
-So that I can add an order for a different pizza

-### Scenario
-#### User selects yes to add a new order:

-1. Given the user selects yes to add a different pizza to the order
-2. When the user clicks on Submit
-3. Then the application generates a new form to fill in the details of the new order

-#### User select no to add a new order:

-1. Given the user selects no to add a different pizza to the order
-2. Then the user will select if they want their order delivered or not
-3. When the user clicks on Submit
-4. Then the total bill will be outputted after.

 ### Feature: Yes to Delivery Option
 ### Description
 As a user